catppuccin/mdBook/README.md

    +additional-css = ["./theme/catppuccin.css", "./theme/catppuccin-admonish.css"]
    ```

-5. Build your mdBook using `mdbook build` and enjoy your new catppuccin
+5. Build using `mdbook build` and enjoy your new catppuccin flavours!
-   flavours!

 ### Version Compatibility